-Those Māori who had fought the Crown lost very substantial areas of land.
-Under the New Zealand Settlements Act 1863 and later legislation, about 1 million hectares (including lands later returned) were confiscated by the Crown in Taranaki, Waikato, South Auckland, the Bay of Plenty and Poverty Bay.
-Which hapū lost land and which did not was often arbitrary and unfair.
+Māori who had fought against the Crown lost very substantial areas of land.
+Under the New Zealand Settlements Act 1863 and later legislation, about 1 million hectares (including land later returned) was confiscated by the Crown in Taranaki, Waikato, South Auckland, Bay of Plenty and Poverty Bay.
+Which hapū lost land and which did not was often decided arbitrarily and unfairly.

-The New Zealand wars left a long memory in the Māori community.
-Those tribes which had fought against the Crown, especially if they suffered from land confiscation, remained pained and at times bitter.
-This was reflected in the unwillingness of Taranaki and Waikato Māori to enlist in the First World War.
+The New Zealand Wars left a long memory in the Māori community.
+Iwi which had fought against the Crown, especially if they suffered the confiscation of their land, remained pained and at times bitter.
+This was reflected in the unwillingness of Taranaki and Waikato Māori to enlist to fight in the First World War.

 In the 1920s James Cowan’s two-volume history of the wars, which in one sense was a pioneering work of oral history, painted an image of the wars as full of stirring stories.
 Cowan hoped the wars might in this way become central to the country’s identity.
 Rudall Hayward was advised by Cowan when he directed the film Rewi’s last stand (1925 silent, 1940 sound).